 Unfortunately, for individuals of advanced age or in poor health, remedies are challenging to find.
 For everyone else, however, a thorough review of your complete insurance picture by an independent expert can help determine the best course of action.
 In absence of regulation that requires a periodic ongoing service commitment for traditional insurance agents, unanticipated issues will continue to impact unsuspecting policy owners.
 One way to protect yourself is to choose an insurance advisor who understands the importance of on-going evaluations and views insurance as a component of a larger wealth management strategy.
 Here at Old National, collaboration between our Client Advisors and your accountant and/or lawyers provide regular insightful personal insurance and financial reviews.

-Managing money is more than simply trading stocks and bonds.
-It's planning of life's milestones, in your life and in the lives of those you care about most.
+We know that managing money is about more than simply trading stocks and bonds.
+It's planning for life's milestones, and adjusting those plans when necessary.
 At Old National Wealth Management, we invest the time to understand your goals and the discipline to manage your assets accordingly.

 Copyright © 2020 Old National Wealth Management - The material contained in this report may not be copied, reproduced, republished, posted, transmitted or otherwise distributed without prior written permission.